 ESAs form an unbreakable bond with their owners.
 They demand your attention whenever you’re around so they are great at distracting you from your trail of thoughts when you start feeling uncomfortable in a social situation.
 Their unconditional love for you is one of the things that will make you feel assured even when you hang out with complete strangers.

-15. ESAs Help Their Owners Overcome Past Trauma
+15. Emotional Support Animals and Owners: They Help Overcome Past Trauma

 When we experience something deeply shocking or painful, it is medically referred to as trauma.
 Traumatic experiences may happen in the span of just a few seconds, but they tend to have lasting mental effects, especially if the trauma is not addressed early.